kokamoto/interview-project/README.md

 ### Angular Service
 1. Incorporate `ProductServer` to application.
+2. Add ovservable to `ProductServer`.

 ### Open items
 1. Add sorting of list by `price`.
+4. Limit fetch to top 5 items.
+3. Create multiple lists by `departement`:  "Toys", "Garden", "Baby".
-2. Add sorting of list by `name`.
+2. Add search of list by `name`.
-3. Add filtering by `departement`.
-4. Limit fetch to 10 items.
-5. Add paging to list.